-‘This NRC won’t help get rid of foreigners,’ says Assam Minister Himanta Biswa Sarma
+SC should allow re-verification of names for a ‘correct and fair NRC’: Himanta Biswa Sarma

 The BJP leader claimed that the central and state governments were devising new ways to eliminate foreigners as the NRC had not met the wishes of locals.

+The central and state governments had appealed to the Supreme Court twice for a “sample re-verification process”.
+However, the top court had declined the governments’ petitions in July.
+On August 13, the Supreme Court had said it cannot order the reopening of the NRC exercise in Assam on the basis of certain legal challenges.

+The minister also claimed that several names got included in the NRC by manipulating legacy data, “as alleged by many”.

-Assam Minister Himanta Biswa Sarma on Friday said that the government had lost hope in “the present form” of the National Register of Citizens would not help in weeding out foreigners, NDTV reported.
+On Friday, Sarma had said that the government had lost hope in “the present form” of the National Register of Citizens would not help in weeding out foreigners, NDTV reported.
 He also claimed that the central and state governments were devising new ways to eliminate foreigners as the NRC had not met the wishes of locals.
 Sarma is a member of the ruling Bharatiya Janata Party.

 “When so many genuine Indians are out, then how can you claim that this document is a red letter for the Assamese society,” Sarma was quoted as saying.
 The minister also said that in districts on the border with Bangladesh, including South Salmara and Dhubri, the exclusion rate was the lowest, but is high in Bhumipatra district, which is away from the border.